ezambomsantana/smart-city-simulator/README.md

 5) Make each node of the city graph be an actor

-6) RUn the simulator in containers
+6) RUn the simulator in containers - OK